sjacob2019/Credit-Card-Fraud-Detection/README.md

 To overcome this challenge, we evaluate the performance of our model using cross-validation where the dataset is partitioned into two complementary sets: one for training and one for validating.
 There will be multiple rounds of partitioning, and we take the average accuracy on the validating data as the overall performance [^fn6].

-  {%figure caption: "K-Fold Cross Validation.
-Image courtesy of https://scikit-learn.org/stable/modules/cross_validation.html"%}
   ![K-Fold Cross Validation](https://scikit-learn.org/stable/_images/grid_search_cross_validation.png)

-  {% endfigure %}
+  *K-Fold Cross Validation.
+Image courtesy of https://scikit-learn.org/stable/modules/cross_validation.html*

 ### Confusion Matrix